 St Paul writes in his epistle to the Galatians: “But the fruit of the Spirit is love, joy, peace, forbearance, kindness, goodness, faithfulness, and self-control” (Galatians 5:22).
 What I offer as “Culture Care” is a consideration of the work of the Spirit in culture.
 In other words, we ask not just how I or you may be doing as a follower of Christ; we also ask audaciously, “how is our culture doing?”
 When one ponders this, it seems clear that for all the talk in the church about being filled with the Spirit, and despite our individual focus on personal spiritual formation, we exhibit very little evidence of such spiritual fruit as the Body of Christ and in the larger culture.
 We may argue that we should have these qualities in the church, but cannot expect that to spill over into the world.
 Okay…then, I ask, what does the world perceive to be the culture of the church?
 The world sees Sunday morning as the most segregated hour of the week.
-Instead of exhibiting qualities that Christians understand to be the fruit of the Spirit, Christianity today is seen in the world as exhibiting an outward face of hatred instead of love, fear instead of joy, anxiousness instead of peace, judgmentalism instead of forbearance, jealous exclusion instead of kindness, narcissism instead of goodness, fear filled cynicism instead of faithfulness, rage instead of self-control. the world does not see us as being filled with the fruit of the Spirit people.
+Instead of exhibiting qualities that Christians understand to be the fruit of the Spirit, Christianity today (especially American Evangelicalism) is seen in the world as exhibiting an outward face of hatred instead of love, fear instead of joy, anxiousness instead of peace, judgmentalism instead of forbearance, jealous exclusion instead of kindness, narcissism instead of goodness, fear filled cynicism instead of faithfulness, rage instead of self-control.
+We need to ponder why, despite what we desire to be Spirit filled people, the world does not see us exhibiting the fruit of the Spirit.

 There is a link between the culture of the church and the culture of the world.
 The church is supposed to take the lead to provide an oasis of safety, to be a birthplace for culture and care for our world.
 Culture Care is to reset how the gospel is to be played out into the wider world — to lead from the margins of culture into a place of shalom.
 If the church is not birthing culture by making, we will always be on the defensive, without the language of generative possibilities.